florianbehrens/DeCoF2/README.md

 * real
 * string
 * binary
-* and a sequence type for each of the above listed primitive value types.
+* a sequence type of each of the above listed primitive value types
+* a tuple type of any combination of the above listed primitive value types.

 A node is a special parameter with value type sequence of strings that holds the names of its child parameters.